Strategyproof and Proportionally Fair Facility Location: Model.

-Given a location profile $\boldsymbol{x}$, a facility location $y$ is said to be \emph{Pareto optimal} if there is no other facility location $y'$ such that $d(y', x_i)\le d(y, x_i)$ for all $i$, with strict inequality holding for at least one agent.
-A mechanism $f$ is said to be \emph{Pareto efficient} if, for every location profile $\boldsymbol{x}$, the facility location $f(\boldsymbol{x})$ is Pareto optimal.
-In our setting, Pareto optimality is equivalent to requiring that $y\in [\min_{i\in N}x_i, \max_{i\in N} x_i]$.
+Given a location profile $\hat{\boldsymbol{x}}$, a facility location $f(\hat{\boldsymbol{x}})=y$ is said to be \emph{Pareto optimal} if there is no other facility location $y'$ such that for all $i\in N$, $u_i(y')\ge u_i(y)$, with strict inequality holding for at least one agent.
+A mechanism $f$ is said to be \emph{Pareto efficient} if, for every location profile $\hat{\boldsymbol{x}}$, the facility location $f(\hat{\boldsymbol{x}})$ is Pareto optimal.
+In our setting, Pareto optimality is equivalent to requiring that $y\in [\min_{i\in N}\hat{x}_i, \max_{i\in N} \hat{x}_i]$.

-We are interested in mechanisms that are `strategyproof', i.e., mechanisms that do not incentivize agents to misreport their location.
-Before providing a formal definition, we introduce some notation.\footnote{Our definition of strategyproofness assumes that agents have symmetric and single-peaked preferences (or utility) over the facility locations in $X$; for example, their utility function could be given by any function: $c-d(y, x_i)^m$, where $c\in \mathbb{R}$ and $m\ge 1$.} Given a profile of locations (or reported locations) $\boldsymbol{x}'$, we denote by $(\boldsymbol{x}_{-i}', x_i'')$ the profile that is obtained by swapping $x_i'$ with $x_i''$ and leaving all other agent locations (or reports) unchanged.
+We are interested in mechanisms that are ``strategyproof'', i.e., the mechanism never incentivizes an agent to misreport their location.
+Before providing a formal definition, we introduce some notation.
+Given a profile of locations (or reported locations) $\boldsymbol{x}'$, the profile $(\boldsymbol{x}_{-i}', x_i'')$ denotes the profile obtained by swapping $x_i'$ with $x_i''$ and leaving all other agent locations (or reports) unchanged.